mattmakai/fullstackpython.com/content/pages/examples/flask/flask-views-http-method-funcs.markdown

 which is useful for checking if an HTTP method is valid by comparing it against the items in this set.

+<a href="/flask-views-methodview-examples.html">MethodView</a>
+and
+<a href="/flask-views-view-examples.html">View</a>
+are a couple of other callables within the `flask.views` package that also have code examples.

-These subjects go along with the `http_method_funcs` code examples:
+You should read up on these subjects along with these `http_method_funcs` examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [web framework concepts](/web-frameworks.html) and the [Flask framework](/flask.html)